appinfosapienza/UniBotJS/README.md

 # UniBotJS

+# WARNING: This bot is no longer mantained, but you are free to fork the code.
+For every info or support, contact the user Deco71

-New discord bot based on Javascript and node.js for "La Sapienza Computer Science" server.
+Discord bot based on Javascript and node.js for "La Sapienza Computer Science" server.

 This bot can be easily adapted to other university servers.